eduardogarcot/game-2048/README.md

   - Score tracking to keep track of the player's progress.
   - Best score tracking to record the highest score achieved.
   - Game over detection when the grid is full and no more moves are possible.
-  - Responsive design that adapts to different screen sizes.
+  - Availability to play on different grid sizes, ranging from 4x4 to 16x16.
-  - Sound effects and animations for an enhanced gaming experience.
+  - Save and load game functionality to continue gameplay from where you left off.

 ## How to Play